ypwalter/marionette_client/README.md

 ## Installation

+You'll need the ManifestDestiny package from Mozbase:

+    git://github.com/mozilla/mozbase.git

-No special requirements, unless you're using the Selenium proxy, in which case you'll need to install the Selenium Python bindings using:
+Other than that, there are no special requirements, unless you're using the Selenium proxy, in which case you'll need to install the Selenium Python bindings using:

     pip install selenium